ezgisg/ShoppingApp/README.md

 * **Loading View:** Displays a loading view until data is fetched for a smooth user experience.
 <img height="400" alt="Simulator Screenshot - iPhone 15 Pro Max - 2024-08-27 at 12 30 26" src="https://github.com/user-attachments/assets/e991fcfa-f139-4c70-9332-a55e2f52a76b">

-* **Auto-dismiss Keyboard Feature:** Includes a convenient feature where the keyboard automatically dismisses when tapping anywhere outside of it, except on the keyboard itself.
+* **Auto-dismiss Keyboard Feature:** The app includes a convenient auto-dismiss keyboard feature.
+When the keyboard is active, tapping anywhere outside it will hide the keyboard.
+Additionally, the view automatically shifts up if the active text field is covered by the keyboard, ensuring smooth user interactions.
 * **Lottie Animations**: Incorporates Lottie animations for a dynamic user experience.

 ## UI Architecture and Design